12. Flip and Rotate images

 return img_array

-def get_imgarr_flip_hor(imgarray):
+def get_img_arr_flip_hor(img_array):

 return output_array

-def get_image_flip_hor(img):
+def get_img_arr_flip_vert(img_array):

 return output_array